Mieldrop/alx-zero_day/README.md

-Trust me when I say "this is stress full"
+Trust me when I say "this is stressful"